MohdRas/kubernetes/README.md

     - runs on each node.
     - defined network rules on the node.
     - handles service discovery, load balancing of the nodes.
+    - **Kube-Proxy:**
+       - Service Discovery and Internal Load Balancing
+          - This proxy resolves **service name to IP** of one of the healthy Pods.
+          - This proxy load balances the traffic across all available Pods for that Service.
+    - **Ingress Controller:**
+       - A specialized proxy (like NGINX, HAProxy, or Traefik) that manages external access to the cluster.
+       - This role acts as the **"front door" to the cluster**, managing how external users and systems access your applications.
+       - Manages external HTTP/S traffic, **routing it to internal Services.**
+    - **Service Mesh Sidecar:**
+       - A proxy (like Envoy or Linkerd-proxy) that runs alongside each pod to manage inter-service communication.
+       - to secure the traffic between services inside the cluster.
+       - This proxy intercepts all incoming and outgoing network traffic for that Pod.
+       - **Secure:**
+          - Automatically encrypt all traffic between services using mutual TLS (mTLS), establishing a **"zero-trust" network** where identity is verified for every request.
+       - **Observe:** '
+          - Generate detailed metrics (request rates, error rates, latencies), distributed traces, and access logs for all traffic without any changes to the application code.
 # Pod
 - small unit in K8s.
 - abstraction over a container.